jacekroszkowiakdev/css-notes/README.md

 ## Contact

-If you have any questions or suggestions, please open an issue or contact us at [jacekroszkowiakdev@example.com].
+If you have any questions or suggestions, please open an issue or contact me at [jacekroszkowiakdev@gmail.com].

 Happy styling!